Documentation forSolarWinds Service Desk

 • Through an import from SolarWinds Platform

 • Direct contact with an IT professional.
-For example, someone from IT who stopped in the hallway and provided assistance could return to his workstation, open an Incident ticket, document the solution, and close the ticket immediately.
+For example, someone from IT who stopped in the hallway and provided assistance could then return to his workstation, open an Incident ticket, document the solution, and close the ticket immediately.

 After an incident is created, the incident ticket goes through several states in SWSD before it is considered closed or resolved.
 It is important to understand the definition of each state to most effectively address the issues contained in the incidents.